Colombian conflict: Background

-The origin of the armed conflict in Colombia goes back to 1920 with agrarian disputes over the Sumapaz and Tequendama regions.
-Much of the background of Colombian conflict is rooted in La Violencia, a conflict in which liberal and leftist parties united against the dictator of Colombia, Gustavo Rojas Pinilla.
-Colombia at the time was a banana republic, dominated by foreign monopolies specifically the United Fruit Company.
+The origin of the armed conflict in Colombia goes back to 1920, with agrarian disputes over the Sumapaz and Tequendama regions.
+Much of the background of the Colombian conflict is rooted in La Violencia, a conflict in which liberal and leftist parties united against the dictator of Colombia, Gustavo Rojas Pinilla.
+Colombia at the time was a banana republic dominated by foreign monopolies, specifically, the United Fruit Company.

-The United Fruit Company existed to buy large amounts of agricultural products in Latin America at cheap prices, then resell the crops in foreign markets for inflated amounts.
-Local farmers were largely impoverished and were forced to grow specific crops creating a monoculture in which farmers depended on the company for all food, products and wages.
-The United Fruit Company would usually pay their workers in coupons, which was worthless outside company stores, the stores would charge extravagant prices compared to what workers earned.
-As well as this the system of employment was usually in which farmers would be forced to sell their property to the United Fruit Company and then be indebted to the company having to work on the land and pay back the company.
-The United Fruit Company would hire private militaries to enforce its power, their purpose was to put down worker calls for reform, destroy unions, and put down worker revolutions.
-Any potential threat to the United Fruit Company would be overturned in a company backed coups, which would prop up friendly puppet politicians and support right wing militias to maintain power.
+The United Fruit Company existed to buy large quantities of agricultural products in Latin America at cheap prices, then resell the crops in foreign markets for inflated amounts.
+Local farmers were impoverished and forced to grow specific crops, creating a monoculture in which farmers depended on the company for all food, products, and wages.
+The United Fruit Company would usually pay their workers in coupons, worthless outside company stores, which would further charge extravagant prices compared to what workers earned.
+Further, the employment system was usually one in which farmers would be forced to sell their property to the United Fruit Company.
+They ended up having to work on the land, becoming indebted to the company and having to pay it back.

+The United Fruit Company would hire private militaries to enforce its power.
+Their purpose was to put down worker calls for reform, destroy unions, and put down worker revolutions.
+Any potential government threat to the United Fruit Company's interests in the country would result in its overturning in a company-backed coup.
+It propped up friendly puppet politicians and supported right-wing militias to maintain power.

-Workers would often organize and strike against these conditions, and would form local militias against the United Fruit Company.
-This would often lead to conflict between the United Fruit Company and the workers.
+Workers often organized and went on strike against these conditions, forming local militias against the United Fruit Company.
+This would usually lead to conflict between the two sides.
 This culminated in a strike in November 1928 by farmers in Ciénaga for better working conditions.
-The striking workers called for an end to temporary contracts, the creation of mandatory worker insurance, the creation of compensation for work accidents, the creation of hygienic dormitories, the 6 day work weeks, the implementation of a minimum wage, the abolishment of wages through company coupons and office stores, and the recognition of farmers and tenets as employees with legal rights.
-The strike quickly grew becoming the largest strike in all of Colombia's history, with many Socialists, Anarchists, Marxists and Leftists joining and organizing the strike.
-The United Fruit Company demanded that the workers disband and the Union should disband.
+The striking workers called for an end to temporary contracts, the creation of mandatory worker insurance, the creation of compensation for work accidents, the creation of hygienic dormitories, the 6-day work week, the implementation of a minimum wage, the abolishment of wages through company coupons and office stores, and the recognition of farmers and tenants as employees with legal rights.
+The strike quickly grew, becoming the largest in Colombia's history, with many socialists, anarchists, Marxists, and leftists joining and organizing the strike.
+The United Fruit Company demanded that the workers and the union disband.
 Following several weeks of failed negotiations, the Colombian government of Miguel Abadía Méndez sent the Colombian Army to Ciénaga.
-After a standoff with the strikers, the Colombian Army shot into the crowd of strikers, killing between 68 and 2,000 people in what became known as the Banana massacre.
+After a standoff with the strikers, the Army shot into the crowd of strikers, killing between 68 and 2,000 people in what became known as the Banana Massacre.